 Amniotic fluid is what surrounds the developing fetus in utero.
 It was thought to have promise for another readily available source of regenerative stem cells from what would be discarded during labor.

 This too was exciting for a stretch, but independent research conducted by the Interventional Orthopedics Foundation (IOF) did not support the claims of these products.
 They had a hard time finding living MSCs in samples tested.

-Some companies making these products are over-reaching then when marketing them as “stem cell therapy”.
+Some companies making these products are over-reaching then when marketing them as “Cellular Treatment”.
 Others more correctly state that even if there are no living cells, the dead cells could leave behind some amount of growth factors that could stimulate additional healing if combined with older MSCs taken from the patient.
 That may have some evidence to support the claim, but it would be far better to create those growth factors from the patient’s own blood.
 (Your platelet cells, taken from a simple blood draw from your arm, contain vast reservoirs of growth factors – and are far less expensive to source than manufactured growth factor products).

 Manufactured products certainly may contain some useful growth factors that can stimulate healing and contribute possibly to the positive outcome some patients experience with the treatments, but they are not true stem cell procedures.

 If companies simply marketed them truthfully for what they are – growth factors – and did not charge thousands of dollars for a couple of milliliters of the stuff, then it may have some potential to be another tool we can use to help more people through Regenerative procedures.

 Bottom line: Data continues to support that companies manufacturing placental, umbilical, and amniotic sources of “stem cells” are misrepresenting the products as stem cell products when they actually contain very few live cells.